The Families of Mushrooms and Toadstools Represented in the British Isles | |

 Ecology.
 Parasitic; on other fungi (on agarics, corticoids and Leotiales).

-British representation.
+Representation in Britain and Ireland.
 1 species in Britain (Christiansenia mycophaga); Christiansenia.

 World representation.
 8 species; genera 1.
 Widespread.